NYF’s Ongoing COVID Response: We’ve Launched 50 Access to Education Centers!

 Access to Education is officially NYF’s largest COVID response program yet!

-When we piloted this program in August, with only four satellite learning centers, we knew we would need to move quickly to keep students in rural Nepal from falling too far behind their peers in digitally-connected regions.
+When we piloted the Access to Education program in August, with only four satellite learning centers, we knew we would need to move quickly to keep students in rural Nepal from falling too far behind their peers in digitally-connected regions.

 (Right: Suchana*, a teacher from Dhading District, shows off the sign she will post over the door of her satellite school in her rural village.
 Behind her, a colleague holds her own sign.)

-And the satellite centers are quick to establish.
+And the Access to Education Centers with satellite are quick to establish.
 The materials provided to the teachers match their regular curriculum.
 Technical training is provided by NYF when materials are distributed.
 Once a teacher has returned to their village, they can begin teaching right away.
-We hope to continue scaling Access to Education throughout the pandemic.
-We’re already working on expanding into Gorkha District’s Gandaki Rural Municipality.

 (Above: Chetmaya*, age 6, thought her school days were finished when the nearest school—an hour away on foot—closed due to COVID.
-Now she has satellite classes right in her village.)
+Now with NYF’s Access to Education program, she is able to attend satellite classes right in her village.)

 Shankar Gurung, a teacher, tells us, “The students are excited to come.
 The resources provided by NYF have been so helpful and the students are enjoying learning from this new technique.”